 Our Compliance Program

 Availity’s Compliance Program is structured in accordance with the Seven (7) Elements of an Effective Compliance Program as proscribed by the Federal Sentencing Guidelines issued by the United States Sentencing Commission and the Health and Human Services (HHS) division of the Office of the Inspector General (OIG).
-The following Programs are maintained as part of Availity’s Compliance Program: HIPAA Privacy Program, Anti-Bribery and Anti-Corruption Compliance Program, and the General Data Protection Program.
+The following Programs are maintained as part of Availity’s Compliance Program: HIPAA Privacy Program, Anti-Bribery and Anti-Corruption (ABAC/FCPA) Compliance Program, and the General Data Protection Program.

 The seven (7) elements of an effective compliance program are:

 Healthcare statutes, rules, regulations and obligations can be extremely complex and ambiguous at times and penalties for non-compliance can be quite severe.
 At Availity, we recognize the importance of taking preventative measures to minimize the risk of a violation.
 Availity is continually assessing risk within the organization by conducting various privacy and security assessments both annually and on a rolling basis.
 We have pushed risk assessment deep into the organization and these assessments help to identify risk concerns throughout the year.
 In addition, Availity follows requirements and standards established by CMS, EHNAC, and HITRUST for risks associated with our industry, which include, but are not limited to HIPAA Privacy and Security.

 The Transparency in Coverage Final Rules require certain group health plans to disclose information regarding in-network provider rates and historical out-of-network allowed amounts and billed charges for covered items and services in two separate machine-readable files (MRFs).
 The MRFs for the benefit package options under Availity, L.L.C.
 Health and Welfare Plan are linked Here.